Freiling87/CCU/CCU/Scratchpad.md

 Always dismiss hires at end of level, even if Homesickness Killer is active ExitPoint.EmployeesExit prefix
 ##		C	Gameplay
+###			C	Big Quest Stopping Point
+- Cyan_Light:
+  - The ability to specify a "big quest stopping point" in custom campaigns, essentially the vanilla mayor village effect of ending the quest and turning on super special abilities if you've completed it but you get to set which level this happens on in the campaign interface.
 ###			C	No Violence
 New
 For town levels